Experimental Approaches to Color

 • Make a painting with close color harmonies, but with observed temperature and value shifts.

-Week 4: Complimentary Color
+Week 4: Complementary Color

 • Use 5 pigments of one hue + an opposing color 1 off from the compliment to paint your still life.